 Fact: Hospice involves families and offers professional support and training to help them care for their loved ones.

 Myth: Hospice care starts when someone is close to dying and ends at death.

-Fact: The focus of hospice palliative care starts at the time of diagnosis or acute phase of the terminal illness and extends beyond the individual’s death to the family during bereavement.
+Fact: The focus of hospice care starts at the time of diagnosis or acute phase of the terminal illness and extends beyond the patient’s death to include bereavement care and grief support for the family.
 The Denver Hospice Grief Center is open to anyone in the community whether their loss is a hospice death or not.